askdfjlas/positivity_lab/README.md

 The input datasets can be downloaded from <a href="https://drive.google.com/file/d/1Unf5fVhxy2HHetLASNSRBM-5mIz4UG2h/view?usp=sharing">here</a>.

 Store the input files in a folder called "/data".
 Running "classifier.py" will generate the data.js and locations_classified.tsv files.
+Ran using Python 2.7